joe-niland/windows-dev-box/README.md

 How to Use
 -------------

-1. Open the following URL in IE: http://boxstarter.org/package/boxstarter,git
+1. Open the following URL in IE: http://boxstarter.org/package/boxstarter

-   + This will install BoxStarter and Git on your system
+   + This will install BoxStarter on your system.

 2. Configure Windows:
    + Open cmd.exe and run: `START http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/joe-niland/windows-dev-box/master/configure-windows.ps1`